 You’d think that this criteria would be easy to find – it wasn’t.
 But at the end of the day we’re happy with this pick and I’m glad we shopped around so much before making our choice.

-We also want to share with you our other picks for fire extinguishers that we think also meet our standard for a vehicle fire extinguisher.
-Each of these ones should also serve you well depending on your specific needs, which I’ll outline below.
+We also want to share with you our other picks for fire extinguishers that we think also meet our personal preferences for a vehicle fire extinguisher.
+In our opinion,

 The best fire extinguishers for cars are: